wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Rogue/Rogue.md

 ###### Sneak Attack (1st Level) {#Rogue_sneak_attack}

-Beginning at 1st level, you know how to strike subtly and exploit a foe’s distraction.
+You know how to strike subtly and exploit a foe’s distraction.
 Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
 The attack must use a finesse or a ranged weapon.

 You don’t need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.